枫林在线论坛精华区>>技术交流

 accordingly, today’s internet-based uddi servers are largely

-irrelevant to the problem. there are simpler ways to discover th
+irrelevant to the problem. there are simpler ways to discover the

-wsdl interface of the desired web services, such as having it se
+wsdl interface of the desired web services, such as having it sent

 to you via email by your fellow developer on the project.

-the next most important category of web services applications to
+the next most important category of web services applications today

 is probably business-to-business, or b2b, integration across the